wang-bin/cmake-tools/README.md

 #### Requirements
 - Copy of Windows SDK, only Include and Lib are used
 - Copy of msvc sdk, only include and lib are used
-- Symbolic links and clang vfs overlay for case sensitive filesystem.
-You can use scripts in https://sourceforge.net/projects/avbuild/files/dep/winsdk.7z/download

 #### Options
 - WINSDK_DIR (or environment var WindowsSdkDir): win10 sdk dir containing Include and Lib